rajkumaar23/rajkumaar23.github.io/content/about.md

 I currently possess an iPhone XR, and a MacBook Air (i5 10<sup>th</sup> gen) for my daily personal usage.

 ## Security x Privacy 👻
-I have always had a fantasy for breaking stuff as much as I love developing software, and I look forward to learning more about it, especially on web security.
+I have always had a fantasy for exploiting software as much as I loved developing them, and I look forward to learning more about it, especially on web security.
+Until now, I have reported more than a couple of bugs, and have received bounties worth $400 in total.
 ***
 I also care/preach a lot about [privacy](https://privacytools.io) and how it's exploited these days.